Erica Rutherford

 Erica Rutherford RCA (1 February 1923 in Edinburgh – 11 April 2008 in Charlottetown) was a British-Canadian artist, filmmaker and writer.
 She received the Father Adrien Arsenault Senior Arts Award (2001) and was elected to the Royal Canadian Academy of Arts (1999).
+She was the first Prince Edward Island artist to be featured at the Venice Biennale.

 Early life and education

-Erica Rutherford was born on 1 February 1923 in Edinburgh, Scotland, to David and Isabel Rutherford.
+Erica Rutherford was born Eric Rutherford on 1 February 1923 in Edinburgh, Scotland, to David and Isabel Rutherford.
 In 1928, the family moved to Portsmouth, England.
 Rutherford studied at St. John's College in Southsea, and entered the Dartmouth Royal Naval College in 1937, spending a year as a cadet on HMS Conway in Liverpool.
 In 1939 Rutherford studied dramatic art at the Royal Academy in London.

 The same year, Rutherford obtained a theatre job and for two years worked as an actor in London.
 During World War II, Rutherford toured acting in army camps in England.

 In December 1942 Rutherford married Chloe Clough and the next year their daughter, Gail Erika was born.
 The couple separated in 1944 and divorced in 1949.

-In 1945 Rutherford studied stage design, drawing and sculpture at Slade School of Fine Art in London.
+In 1945 Rutherford studied stage design, drawing and sculpture at the Slade School of Fine Art in London.
 The same year, Rutherford also studied historic costume design at the Central School of Arts and Craft in London, as well as drawing and painting at l'Académie Julien in Paris.
 During the same period, Rutherford worked as a stage and set designer, designing sets for more than thirty productions of various English theatres, including Theatre Royal in Windsor and Theatre Royal in York.

 In April 1949 Rutherford married Gloria Green and they returned to London for a while.
 The next year the couple returned to South Africa to work on the family farm.
 In the following years, they developed a banana plantation.
 Due to health issues, Gloria had to go to Switzerland in 1953, and not seeing each other again the couple divorced in 1955.
 The same year, in late 1955, Rutherford got married for the third time, to Laura de Borgreve, and the couple returned to London.
 After brief marriage, they separated in 1958, officially divorcing in 1966.